 Either way, you may have to do a lot of searching and interviewing to find the right nanny and family for the nanny share.
 Your online resources can range from big national nanny finder websites to online neighborhood groups for parents.
 Do an online search for resources in your area, or ask your neighbors and friends for their recommendations.
 There are also forums and message boards where nannies or other families may post resumes or nanny job openings.

-The main reason people choose a nanny share arrangement is to make having a nanny more affordable.
-The cost of a nanny share can vary depending on factors like where you live, the number of children the nanny will care for, the total number of hours the nanny will work, the nanny’s experience, and whether or not you will include benefits like paid vacation, sick days, health insurance, transportation reimbursement, and more.
-When interviewing nannies for a nanny share, you might encounter applicants who are recent graduates and ask for $12/hour up to career nannies who ask for $25/hour plus benefits.
-Keep in mind, you will also have to pay taxes for your nanny.
+One reason people choose a nanny share arrangement is to make hiring a nanny more affordable.
+The cost of a nanny share can vary depending on factors like where you live, the number of children to be cared for, the schedule, the nanny’s experience, and the benefits provided (paid vacation, sick days, health insurance, transportation reimbursement, and more).
+You might encounter caregivers who are recent graduates and ask for $12-$20/hour per family, or career nannies who ask for $20+/hour per family plus benefits.

 Social interaction for your children

 A nanny share can be a nice alternative to daycare if socialization is one of your priorities.
-By having your child or children together with another family’s children, they will learn social skills like sharing, imaginative play, compromise and adaptability.
-Since the nanny share will include less children than the number of children in a daycare, the exposure to illness might be lower and there would be more adult attention available to each child.
+Being cared for alongside other kids will allow your children to learn social skills like sharing, imaginative play, compromise and adaptability.

 Convenience of in-home care